3.3. Economic Metrics

 - Is deployment of the particular technology project financially viable?

-- What would be the cost of the technology products and services to public?
+- What would be the cost of the technology products and services to the public?

-- Term of the project – for how many years the process or facility will be deployed.
+- Term of the project – for how many years the process, technology, or facility will be deployed.

-- Initial cost – one-time expense at the beginning (e.g., purchase of major asset, equipment).
+- Initial cost (capital investment) – one-time expense at the beginning (e.g., purchase of major assets - land, equipment, buildings, labor).

 - Note that net (expenditure vs. revenue) balance should be positive in order to repay the investment cost.